Driving with Kindness

-When I was in elementary school, we were poor.
-The school offered free lunch but when the teacher called your name to collect lunch money, you had to call out free lunch.
-I was too embarrassed so I would just skip lunch.
-The bus driver told me he needed help opening the doors when kids got on the bus in the mornings, and asked if I could help.
-I also had to walk the isle of the bus and make sure everyone was off, which ment I was the last one off the bus.
-He slipped me a quarter before I got off the bus for helping.
-I had lunch every day and the other kids didn't know.
+When I was in elementary school, we were quite poor.
+The school offered free lunch but when the teacher called your name to collect lunch money, you had to call out, "free lunch!"
+I was too embarrassed to call the phrase out, so I would just skip lunch.
+My bus driver told me he needed help opening the doors when kids got on the bus in the mornings and asked if I could help.
+I also had to walk the aisle of the bus and make sure everyone was off, which meant I was the last one off the bus.
+Every morning, he slipped me a quarter before I got off the bus for helping him.
+Because of his concern, I had lunch every day and the other kids didn't know.
 We became great friends and he became the closest thing to a father I ever had.
-He took me to church with his family and also paid for me to go to 4H camp two summers in a row, among other things.
-We moved when I was in 8th grade and that was the last time I saw him.
+He took me to church with his family and also paid for me to go to 4-H camp two summers in a row, among other things.
+We moved when I was in eighth grade and that was the last time I saw him.
 My children know of him and so will my grandchildren.
 I'm still brought to tears when I think about him.
-Love is the greateat gift!
+Love is the greatest gift!

 Lovely story, thanks for sharing!